flocela/PlazaWalkC-/README.md

 ### Moving A Box Updates Spot's MoveType

-A Box's current transitioning step is called a MoveType.
-The MoveType is saved in the Spot (or Spots) the box currently occupies.
-The Spot contains the Box id and MoveType of the Box that currently occupies its position.
-It may also be the case that a position is empty.
-In that case the Spot will have a MoveType::left and a box id of -1.
-Note a Spot will only change its MoveType in this logical order: MoveType::left, MoveType::to_arrive, MoveType::arrive, MoveType::to_leave, MoveType::left.
+As a Box moves from one position to the next, the Spots's Box ids and MoveTypes are updated.
+All Spots start with a Box of -1 and a MoveType::left (meaning the Spot is empty).
+When a Box steps onto a Spot, the Spot's Box id and MoveType are updated.
+A Spot will only change its MoveType in this logical order: MoveType::left, MoveType::to_arrive, MoveType::arrive, MoveType::to_leave, MoveType::left.
+The process that Spots go through when a Box moves onto and off a Spot is the following:

+Old Spot                            New Spot
+Box -1 with MoveType::left          Box -1 with MoveType::left
+Box  1 with MoveType::to_arrive     Box -1 with MoveType::left
+Box  1 with MoveType::arrive        Box -1 with MoveType::left
+Box  1 with MoveType::arrive        Box  1 with MoveType::to_arrive
+Box  1 with MoveType::to_leave      Box  1 with MoveType::to_arrive
+Box  2 with MoveType::to_leave      Box  2 with MoveType::arrive
+Box -1 with MoveType::left          Box  1 with MoveType::arrive

 Every thread contains one Mover.
 Every Mover contains one unique box id, and all Movers update Spots according to the correct specified order.